WebFiori/docs/uploading-files.md

         ]);
         $filesInput = new Input('file');
         $form->addChild($filesInput);

         //The attribute name must be set to the value which
         // is passed to the method Uploader::setAssociatedFileName()
         $file->setName('files-input')

         $submit = new Input('submit');
         $form->addChild($submit);

-        Page::render();
     }
 }
 return __NAMESPACE__